mkopr/django-resume/README.md

 - Github API
     - This take your login from data base and show info from Github after press button <kbd>Github API</kbd>
+- Keybase API
+    - This take your login from data base and show info from Keybase after press button <kbd>Keybase API</kbd>

 > **IMPORTANT**